Athletics at the 2024 Summer Olympics – Men's marathon: Summary

 The men's marathon at the 2024 Summer Olympics took place on August 10, 2024, in Paris, France.
 The race featured the return of all three medalists from the Tokyo 2020 Olympics: two-time gold medalist Eliud Kipchoge of Kenya, silver medalist Abdi Nageeye of the Netherlands, and bronze medalist Bashir Abdi of Belgium.
 Kipchoge, the champion of the past two Olympic marathons, sought to make history with a victory in Paris becoming the first athlete to win three Olympic gold medals in the marathon.
 2022 World Championship gold medalist Tamirat Tola, who also took silver back in 2017 and a track 10,000 bronze medal from 2016, came here as the alternate filling the shoes of injured Sisay Lemma.
 Abdi was also bronze medalist in 2022.
 2023 World Champion Victor Kiplangat and silver medalist Maru Teferi are also entered.
 Yaseen Abdalla represented Qatar, making his marathon debut through a universality place.
 The marathon world record holder, Kelvin Kiptum, was killed in a car accident in February 2024.

 The race commenced at 08:00 Central European Summer Time (UTC+2) under favorable weather conditions.
 In the initial stages, nearly 43 year old Bat-Ochir Ser-Od of Mongolia led the pack for the first 5 kilometers, followed by Héctor Garibay taking the front position until the 10-kilometer mark.
 Around 12 kilometers, Eyob Faniel of Italy made a significant surge, increasing the pace to 3:00 per kilometer, establishing a 23-second lead by the 15-kilometer point.
 The field was going closer to 3:07.
 However, the first series of hills had already begun when Faniel had 23 seconds over the field at 15K.

 The hilly sections of the course significantly impacted the race dynamics, it broke apart the large pack, the lead "chase group" included Tamirat Tola, Bashir Abdi, Conner Mantz, Alphonce Simbu, Akira Akasaki, Elroy Gelant, Suguru Osako, with Deresa Geleta and Clayton Young hanging on the back.
 The earlier lead athlete Eyob Faniel began to slow on the inclines, reducing his advantage to 11 seconds by the 20K mark.
-Seizing the opportunity, Tola and Mantz began to accelerate and close their gap between them and Faniel, and they catching Faniel just over half a kilometer later.
+Seizing the opportunity, Tola and Mantz began to accelerate and close their gap between them and Faniel, catching Faniel just over half a kilometer later.
 The three crossed the half marathon mark in 1:04:51.
 Geleta was next, 7 seconds back.
 With the easy downhill section, it took the lead chase group a little over 2K to catch back up to the leaders.